JRE-Lab/order-of-battle-capability-lab/README.md

 ## What You'll Learn

-- How to build a collection plan across diverse OSINT sources (news articles, court filings, corporate data, public threat indicators etc.)【78954969918139†screenshot】.
+- How to build a collection plan across diverse OSINT sources (news articles, court filings, corporate data, public threat indicators etc.)
-- How to construct a capability matrix with units, quantities, readiness and confidence scores.
+- How to constnfidence scores.
 - How to apply abductive reasoning to compare competing hypotheses about capability and intent.
 - How to write key judgments, document assumptions and recommend further collection requirements.

-All information in this lab is gathered from publicly available sources【78954969918139†screenshot】.
+All information in this lab is gathered from publicly available sources.
 No sensitive or classified data is required.